Better Than The Ultimate Retargeting Ads Guide

 What Are Retargeting Ads?

-This isn’t a weird coincidence.
-It’s called retargeting, and it’s a strategy that brands use to reach out to people who have shown interest in their site, brand, or products and services.
+This is no coincidence.
+It’s retargeting—a proven strategy brands use to re-engage users who have already shown interest in their products or services.

 How Do Retargeting Ads Work?

-In fact, according to AdRoll, 91% of marketers who use retargeting campaigns have found that these ads perform the same or better than other types of marketing.
+In fact, according to AdRoll, 91% of marketers running retargeting campaigns in 2026 report that these ads perform the same as or better than other marketing channels.

 Types of Ad Retargeting